Qingming Festival, or Ching Ming Festival, called Pure Brightness Festival or Tomb-Sweeping Day in English, usually falls around April 5.

 Today, it is forbidden to burn incense, firecrackers, and zhi qian in many cities in China, so people present fresh flowers instead, usually chrysanthemums and lilies.

 Spring outing in Longsheng, Guilin

-Qingming Festival falls in early April, when the weather warms up and everything comes to life.
-It is such a good time for a spring outing, Taqing (踏青) in Chinese, to enjoy the fresh air and relax ourselves.
+Qingming Festival falls in early April when the weather warms up and everything comes to life.
+It is such a good time for a spring outing, Taqing (踏青) in Chinese, to enjoy the fresh air and relax.
 Click and see the Top 7 Spring Destinations in China.

 3. Kite Flying

-During Qingming Festival, Chinese people not only fly kites in the daytime, but also fly them at night.
-They attach strings of little lanterns to the end of the kite, which look like blinking stars.
+During Qingming Festival, Chinese people not only fly kites in the daytime but also fly them at night.
+They attach strings of little lanterns to the end of the kite, which looks like blinking stars.
 The lanterns are called Magic Lamps.

-It is said that if you cut the string after the kite have flown into the sky and let it go freely, it will ward off sickness and bring you good luck!
+It is said that if you cut the string after the kite has flown into the sky and let it go freely, it will ward off sickness and bring you good luck!

 4. Tree Planting

 The sunshine and rain are sufficient during Qingming Festival, which makes for a high survival rate for trees planted at this time.
 Hence Chinese people would like to plant trees upon Qingming Festival’s arrival.

 There are also some places wearing soft willow branches or hanging the branches on gates during Qingming Festival to exorcise evil spirits.
 Because a Buddhist Goddess Guanyin often shows up to save living beings with a willow branch in a vase of water.
 People believe that the goddess uses the mysterious water and willow branches to scare away evils.